 A related paper on panpsychism:

-I teach PPR.204 (Philosophy of the Mind), PPR.205 (Knowledge and Reality), PPR.305 (Logic and Language), and the Critical Thinking component of PHIL100.
-Teaching interests also include: logic, theory of knowledge, philosophy of science,ethical theory, and early modern philosophy (especially Locke and Kant).
+I teach PPR.305 (Logic and Language) and the Critical Thinking component of PHIL100 in the Michaelmas term.
+In the Lent term, I teach PPR.204 (Knowledge and Reality).
+Teaching interests also include: philosophy of mind, theory of knowledge, philosophy of science, ethical theory, and early modern philosophy (especially Locke and Kant).
 I am also the course convenor of the postgraduate module PPR.452: Doing Contemporary Philosophy.